Training: Cornerstone of a Successful Workplace

 You can learn more about protecting yourself and your employees with anti-discrimination training on EEOC’s website.

 Contrary to what you may think, employees don’t always know how to appropriately handle themselves in the workplace.
 Unless you train them, they may not know if they’re doing something wrong.
 Harmless jokes around the watercooler can often escalate into something much more harmful—and that’s where sexual harassment training comes in.

 Sexual harassment is in itself a form of discrimination, but should be covered under its own training.
 Without it, your company could be held liable for sexual harassment, as ruled by the US Supreme Court.
 Sexual harassment training is important not only because it helps employees know how to identify and report harassment charges—it helps spread awareness and creates a safe work environment.

 You can learn more about sexual harassment training and its benefits on EEOC’s website.

 Safety, anti-discrimination, and sexual harassment training are the three pillars of a safe and efficient workplace.
 Though all of this training can seem complicated, solutions are available.
-Asure Software provides personalised HCM solutions to streamline the training process, identifying gaps in education and scheduling training events.
+Asure Software provides personalized HCM solutions to streamline the training process, identifying gaps in education and scheduling training events.
 With Asure, your employees can stay up to date with all company-specific and job-required training.